Mack E. Crayton III, Ph.D.

 Dr. Crayton currently resides in New Orleans, LA and has been married to Jabial Reed since 2016, the couple has no children.

-Educator: Professor of Genetics and Biology at two HBCUs.
+Educator: Higher Ed.
+Administrator and Professor of Genetics and Biology at two HBCUs.

 Educational Motivational Speaker.